-- keeping calm; - timing your seizure; - moving objects away from you that may cause an injury; - putting something soft under your head to protect it; - not holding you down; - not putting anything in your mouth; - not moving you, unless you are in direct danger; - gently putting you into the recovery position, after the shaking has stopped; - staying with you until you have recovered; and - calling for an ambulance, if the seizure doesn't stop after five minutes. - Visit epilepsysociety.org.uk/about-epilepsy/first-aid-epilepticseizures and epilepsysociety.org.uk/about-epilepsy/first-aidepileptic-seizures/recovery-position, or call our helpline for first aid cards to give to your friends or family (see back page for contact details).
+- · keeping calm; - · timing your seizure;

+- moving objects away from you that may cause an injury; - putting something soft under your head to protect it; - · not holding you down; - not putting anything in your mouth; - not moving you, unless you are in direct danger; - gently putting you into the recovery position, after the shaking has stopped; - staying with you until you have fully recovered; and - calling for an ambulance, if your seizure lasts for two minutes more than is usual for you, or if they don't know how long your seizures last.

+Visit epilepsysociety.org.uk/about -epilepsy/first-aid-epileptic-seizures or call our helpline for first aid cards to give to your friends or family (see back page for contact details).